-The Foundation's financial instruments consist of cash, marketable securities, interest income receivable, investments, and accounts payable and accrued liabilities.
-Unless otherwise noted, it is management's opinion that the Foundation is not exposed to significant interest rate, market, currency, credit, liquidity, cash flow risks, nor is the entity exposed to significant concentrations of such risks.
+Unless otherwise noted, it is management's opinion that the Foundation is not exposed to significant interest rate, market, currency, credit, liquidity, or other price risk, nor is the entity exposed to significant concentrations of such risks.
 The fair value of these financial instruments approximate their carrying values, unless otherwise noted.